 While the Alamo is the infamous and most iconic mission in San Antonio, it's not the only one worth visiting.
 There are actually 5 missions in San Antonio and together they make up the only UNESCO Heritage Site in Texas.
 San Jose and Mission Concepcion are two of my favorites, and I never tire of reading about the Alamo.
 Check prices to tour them all here.

 15. Have a Margarita on the River Walk

 After you tour the missions take a stroll San Antonio's beautiful River Walk and have a margarita (or two).
-The Iron Cactus and Boudro's both make great margaritas, but I'm partial to the frozen prickly pear margarita at Boudro's.
+The Iron Cactus and Boudro's are two of my favorite places to eat in San Antonio.
+Both make great margaritas, but I'm partial to the frozen prickly pear margarita at Boudro's.
 The Tex-Mex restaurants on the River Walk lean a bit more towards touristy than authentic but sitting by the river is beautiful, so we'll forgive them.
 If you have more time, the Pearl District is a historic but new and hip neighborhood to explore!

 Best hotels in San Antonio